 Traditionally, the treatments have been limited to at-home remedies (soaking in warm water), over the counter medications and ointments, or very painful hemorrhoidectomies.
 However, developments in hemorrhoid treatments have greatly improved over the years and are used by Dr. Kenneth Brown.

-Hemorrhoid banding, using the O’Reagan Painless Banding system, is a new innovative procedure in which a Gastroenterology Specialist can use an anoscope to place rubber bands at the base of the hemorrhoid where it attaches to the anus wall.
+Hemorrhoid banding, using the CRH O’Reagan Painless Banding system, is a new innovative procedure to treat internal hemorrhoids in which a Gastroenterology Specialist can use an anoscope to place rubber bands at the base of the hemorrhoid where it attaches to the anus wall.
 This procedure works by cutting off the blood supply to the hemorrhoid which allows for the inflamed veins to shrink.
 This quick and painless procedure is becoming the treatment of choice because of the ease and effectiveness of the banding.

 With the new technology and developments, hemorrhoids are very treatable.
 The options for treatment have become less expensive, less painful and with little to no recovery time.
 The pain and discomfort suffered from hemorrhoids can be easily diagnosed and treated by a physician specializing in gastroenterology.